 Before shopping for your prayer plant, it’s important to know which varieties to look for, especially if it’s your first time caring for one.

 There are several common species of calatheas available, like rattlesnake plant (Calathea lancifolia), which has long, bladelike green leaves with an alternating pattern of feather-shaped, dark green markings.
-Another is peacock plant, or Calathea makoyana, also known as ‘Cathedral Windows’ due the look of its leaves.
+Another is peacock plant, or Calathea makoyana, also known as ‘Cathedral Windows’ due to the look of its leaves.
 Zebra plant (Calathea zebrina) has elongated oval leaves with alternating light and dark green markings similar to a zebra’s stripes.

 Best Growing Conditions for Your Prayer Plant